 Krabi has some of Thailand’s most beautiful beaches and is known for its nightlife.
 Ao Nang is the more touristy part of Krabi with many travelers, hostels, hotels, and clubs.

-Enjoy the Nightlife
+Enjoy the nightlife

-This is a lively beach with bars and restaurants to hop between the day.
+This is a lively beach with bars and restaurants to hop between during the day.
 If you’re up for a party, Krabi has some fun bars and beach clubs along the beach, along with many good restaurants and shops.
 Take a stroll down the busy streets and explore!

 Railay Beach (1 Day)